 Appalachian has installed blue light emergency telephones for your safety.
 There are over 70 emergency blue light telephones located across the campus.
 These phones only require one button to be pushed and the call will ring directly into the Appalachian Police Communications Center.
 The blue light phone system automatically identifies the caller's location so our dispatchers can quickly locate an officer to assist the caller.
 These phones are located at residence hall entrances, in parking lots, in tunnels and other strategic locations.
-For a map of blue light emergency telephone locations, please visit: https://maps.appstate.edu/ and click on the health and safety layer under the locations tab.
+Map of blue light emergency telephone locations.